apache/causeway-site/content/core/services/publishing-service.md

   }
 </pre>

 The default `PublishingService` (or indeed any implementation) can be configured to run with a different `EventSerializer` by configuring the serializer implementation in the `isis.properties` file.

-One alternative serializer is described next.
+### Alternative Implementations

 An alternative implementation of the `PublishingService` is provided by the [JDO Objectstore](../../components/objectstores/jdo/publishing-service-jdo.html).
 This implementation persists the events to a table.